PredaSec/CyberSpark-CTF-Writeups/just get the flag/README.md

 ![alt text](curls.PNG)

-Getting back to `main_main` in `IDA View` we noticed characters stored in `rsp+0xC8` then concatinated to sent to `http.handleFunc` that means this is the third endpoit we are looking for! which is `hetlflag` that should be the one to print back the flag.
+Getting back to `main_main` in `IDA View` we noticed characters stored in `rsp+0xC8` then concatinated to sent to `http.handleFunc` that means this is the third endpoint we are looking for! which is `hetlflag` that should be the one to print back the flag.

 ![alt text](flag-endpoint.PNG)